-maintain the database by entering new movies directly into the database or by validating details of existing entries (see Appendix A #5 for an example).
+More recently, the movie database has been opened up to the community, so users can help maintain the database by entering new movies directly into the database or by validating details of existing entries (see Appendix A #5 for an example).
 This task provides little direct benefit to the user, but instead benefits the community as a whole.
-While it is possible that some users might feel that updating the database is fun or get a warm glow from the act (Andreoni 1990), based on user feedback, we view this activity as an altruistic service activity.11
+While it is possible that some users might feel that updating the database is fun or receive warm glow from the act (James Andreoni 1990), we view this activity as an altruistic service based on user feedback.

-Consequently, in our model in Section 4, we make the simplifying assumption that there is no private benefit from the act of updating the database.
+Consequently, in our model in Section III, we make the simplifying assumption that there is no private benefit from the act of updating the database.
 We assume that updating the database provides a public good to the community.
 Furthermore, in the experiment, we emphasize the public benefit of this activity by telling users that updating the database "will improve the quality of information in the system."

-In sum, MovieLens is representative of many online communities in that the underlying collaborative filtering technology draws on user-provided information to serve each individual user and the community as a whole.
+In sum, MovieLens is representative of many online communities in that the underlying collaborative filtering technology draws on user-contributed content to serve each individual user and the community as a whole.
 The problem in such a system is how to motivate users to contribute to the (impure) public goods without using monetary incentives.
 This study explores the effects of social information to motivate users to contribute to the community.